 The combination of cinnamon and sugar isn't just perfect on toast.
 I often sprinkle muffins with a bit before baking them.
 And then there are donuts that are perfectly rolled in cinnamon sugar right after baking or frying.

 And it's a must in a homemade apple pie!
+I also love using cinnamon sugar on cinnamon cake donuts and cinnamon muffins!

-I noticed at the store that you can actually buy a small container of premixed cinnamon sugar in the baking section.
+I noticed at the store that you can buy a small container of premixed cinnamon sugar in the baking section.
 The only problem is you will pay an astronomical price for a very small container!

 There's no reason to buy the premixed stuff when you can easily whip this together at home for almost no cost at all!
 Store in a glass jar with a lid or reuse an older spice container with the sprinkle top.